Last updated: 27 January 2022

 This page provides access to select papers and reports that I produced in the fields of

 over the past thirty years, some together with other experts.

 A few pieces of travel writing and photo albums are offered too.

 With over 25 years of work experience, much of it in Africa and Asia, my skills profile is detailed in this CV with publication list.
 My formal competencies are in data analysis, survey design, monitoring and evaluation, modeling and simulation.
 They extend, due to my involvement in field management, public communication, and donor agency work, into programmatic and policy dialogue areas.

 Substantively, I am most concerned with the progress and organizational strength of poor people, wherever they are, and with effective relief and protection extended to victims of disaster, injustice and violence.

-I will appreciate feedback and contacts from researchers and from humanitarian and development agencies wishing to explore cooperation.
+I will appreciate feedback and contacts from researchers and from humanitarian and development agencies.
 I can be contacted at

 abenini [a t] starpower [ dot ] net [address broken up to thwart spammers]

-The above photo was taken during my mission with the International Committee of the Red Cross in Mali, near Timbuctu, in 1991.
+I took the photo at the top of this page during my mission with the International Committee of the Red Cross in Mali, near Timbuctu, in 1991.